dvGrab/hytale-updater-node/README.md

 The **Hytale Server Updater** is a lightweight update tool written in **Node.js / TypeScript** that allows you to keep your Hytale server up to date with a single click.

-The updater automatically checks the latest available `server.zip` and compares it with your local server version.
+The updater automatically checks the latest available server version and compares it with your local server version.
 If your server is outdated or missing, the updater will **download and extract** the newest version directly into the path defined in your **`config.json`**.

 ---